carson-jardine/geoloc-util/README.md

 ## Setup

 1. Clone the repository:

    To get started, clone the repository to your local machine and navigate into the project directory:

    ```
     git clone <git@github.com:carson-jardine/geoloc-util.git>

     cd geoloc-util
    ```

 2. Install dependencies:
-   Install the required Node.js dependencies.

    This project uses:

-   - Axios for making HTTP requests to the OpenWeather Geocoding API.
+   - **Axios** for making HTTP requests to the OpenWeather Geocoding API.
-   - dotenv for securely managing environment variables.
+   - **Dotenv** for securely managing environment variables.
-   - jest for testing.
+   - **Jest** for testing.

    Run the following command to install dependencies:
    `npm install`

-3. Add your API Key
+3. Add your API Key:

    You will need an OpenWeather API key to fetch geolocation data.
 If you do not already have one, sign up for a free API key [here](https://home.openweathermap.org/users/sign_up).

    After obtaining your API key: